slateci/slateci.github.io/_posts/2020-01-17-logging-sidecar.md

 Now that we've defined the HTTPLogger, we can start to work in the back-end.
 The logger will be running in a separate container (a "side car"), running the NGINX web server to serve up our files.
-Under *`spec.templates.spec.containers`*, we'll add an NGINX container if the HTTPLogger is enabled:
+Under *`spec.template.spec.containers`*, we'll add an NGINX container if the HTTPLogger is enabled:

       {{ if .Values.HTTPLogger.Enabled }}